GideonZ/MicroHttpServer/README.md

 # Micro HTTP Server

+## About this fork
+This once was the basis for the HTTP Daemon for the Ultimate related projects.
+However, it quickly showed that it was buggy and not capable of serving files that were larger than the pre-allocated response buffer.
+This version has been greatly improved.
+Bugs have been fixed.
+In addition, it can now serve larger files and also has gotten support for parsing multipart mime posts in a streaming way.
+Is it still really simple?
+Probably not.
+It still runs on a micro controller, though.

+The route mechanism has been replaced by a RESTful API parser, as designed by Johan Smolinski.

+# Original text follows
 It is a really simple HTTP server for prototyping.

 One of the major purpose is that it can be ported on an embedded system (including micro controller unit level).